mantidproject/mantid/docs/source/algorithms/Stitch1DMany-v1.rst

    group workspaces.
 #.
 If matrix workspaces are supplied, the algorithm simply iterates over each
-   workspace and calls the :literal:`Stitch1D` algorithm, each RHS workspace to the LHS workspace to form a single stitched workspace.
+   workspace and calls the :literal:`Stitch1D` algorithm, each RHS workspace to the LHS workspace to form a single stitched workspace (LHS to RHS if ScaleRHSWorkspace is set to false).
 The resultant workspace and its scale factor are outputted.
 #.
-If group workspaces are supplied, the algorithm checks whether a global scale
+If group workspaces are supplied, the algorithm checks whether or not to
-   factor is being used.
-A global scale factor is being used if either :literal:`UseManualScaleFactor` is false, or :literal:`UseManualScaleFactor` is true and :literal:`ManualScaleFactor` is set to its default value.
+   scale workspaces using scale factors from a specific period (given by `ScaleFactorFromPeriod`).
+This is done if either :literal:`UseManualScaleFactor` is false, or :literal:`UseManualScaleFactor` is true and :literal:`ManualScaleFactor` is set to its default value.
 #.
-If a global scale factor is being used, the algorithm collects the workspaces
+If not using `ScaleFactorFromPeriod`, the algorithm collects the workspaces
    belonging to each period across all groups and calls :literal:`Stitch1DMany` for each period.
 As a selection of non-group workspaces are passed to it, this essential repeats step 2 for each period.
 Each of the resultant stitched